genesiscommunitysuccess/docs/docs/03_server-modules/06_state-machine/03_advanced.md

 | transitionWithContext | `fun <C : Any> transitionWithContext(newState: S,sideEffect: E,priority: Int,transitionBuilder: ContextTransitionBuilder<T, C>.() -> Unit,)` | The state machine will a transition from the current state to [newState] and you can specify priority for this transition.
 The validation will share a context|

-State machine creation is explained with example below
+State machine creation is explained with the example below.

 ```kotlin
 @Module